 house 06/25/2025 - 119th Congress

-We are working to nullify the Department of Labor’s recent update to the Davis-Bacon and Related Acts regulation because we believe the rule should not take effect as written.
-Our goal is to ensure that these regulations align properly with the interests of workers and contractors.
+We are working to nullify the Department of Labor’s recent update to the Davis-Bacon Act regulations because we believe it should not be implemented as it currently stands.
+Our goal is to ensure these rules do not take effect without further review.

 Congress.gov